jallen73/Bioinformatics-tutorials-fungal-genomics/Tutorial-7-Genome-sequence-assembly.md

 <!-- -->
         wget ftp://ftp.sra.ebi.ac.uk/vol1/run/ERR738/ERR7385058/Sulcaria_isidiifera.tar.gz

-The download will take a while, so if you want to leave this screen while the download continues you can use 'Ctrl+a+d' to leave the screen and let it continue running.
+**The download will take a while**, so if you want to leave this screen while the download continues you can use 'Ctrl+a+d' to leave the screen and let it continue running.
 To see a list of all screens running at any given time use `  screen -ls  ` and to return to a screen use `  screen -r <name of screen>  `.
 We can return to the screen where the download is running using the following command.
 <!-- -->
         screen -r assembly